mecid/mecid.github.io/_posts/2019-12-31-swiftui-learning-curve-in-2019.md

 Another post that I wrote about the mechanics of *SwiftUI* is ["You have to change mindset to use SwiftUI"](/2019/11/19/you-have-to-change-mindset-to-use-swiftui/).
 It should help you to understand how *SwiftUI* works under the hood.

 #### Layout system
 *SwiftUI* also has a brand new layout system, which I enjoy much more than AutoLayout.
 The new layout system is very powerful and straightforward.
-I highly suggest you read these posts to understand the new layout system and its
+I highly suggest you read these posts to understand the new layout system and its benefits.

 1. [SwiftUI Layout System](https://kean.github.io/post/swiftui-layout-system)
 2. [Inspecting the View Tree – Part 1: PreferenceKey](https://swiftui-lab.com/communicating-with-the-view-tree-part-1/)